free-honey/naumachia/docs/getting_started/BASICS.md

 ```

 (*note: Notice that the `LedgerClient` is generic for `Datum` and `Redeemer`.
 This might change in the future as there
-is not a `PlutusData` representation in Naumachia These generics allow you to constrain the ledger to allow conversion
+is now a `PlutusData` representation in Naumachia These generics allow you to constrain the ledger to convert
-for your Rust datum and redeemer types to be converted to some ledger-specific representation.*)
+your Rust datum and redeemer types to a ledger-specific representation.*)

 Naumachia provides multiple implementations of `LedgerClient` out of the bag.
 For example `TestLedgerClient` provides
 a mock ledger that is in-memory, or persisted to the filesystem.
 The `TriremeLedgerClient` provides compatibility
 with the `trireme` wallet cli tool.
-More is covered later in the [Trireme](docs/getting_started/TRIREME.md) section.
+More is covered later in the [Trireme](TRIREME.md) section.

 [Next: Implementing your smart contract](SMART_CONTRACT.md)